Nexusoft/nw-modules-documentation/developer-guide/app-modules/ipc-messages.md

 - `storageData`

-  The last data object that your module has previously stored via the `update-storage` IPC message.
+  The last data object that your module has previously stored via the [`update-storage` channel](#update-storage-channel).

 ### `theme-updated` channel